FazzPy/EmailMarketer/README.md

-# EmailMarketer
-Python | E-Mail Marketing Automation - This creating random mails and send ads
+# FazzTech - Email Marketing Automation

+Settings :

+* Entry your email server and email account in code

+* Write your ads

+and ready!